-Copies of the PEA, SEARs and a range of other relevant project information is available on DPE’s Major Projects website - http://majorprojects.planning.nsw.gov.au/index.pl?action=view_job&job_id=8272
+Copies of the PEA, SEARs and a range of other relevant project information is available on DPIE’s Major Projects website - https://www.planningportal.nsw.gov.au/major-projects/projects/search-name?name=western+slopes+pipeline

-Field survey work to inform the development of the Environmental Impact Statement was completed throughout 2017 and included:
+Field survey work to inform the development of the project Environmental Impact Statement was undertaken throughout 2017.

-APA is currently finalising the preparation of the Environmental Impact Statement for lodgment with DPE.
-A pipeline licence under the Pipelines Act 1967 will also required before the construction and operation of the proposed gas pipeline can proceed.
+APA is currently finalising the preparation of the Environmental Impact Statement for lodgement with DPiE.
+A pipeline licence under the Pipelines Act 1967 will also be required before the construction and operation of the proposed gas pipeline can proceed.

 APA is responsible for ensuring our activities both during initial field surveys and later during construction adhere to all legislative requirements and Government policy applicable to biosecurity and weed management matters.
 These issues are not unique to the Western Slopes Pipeline.
 Successful management of weed and other biosecurity matters is a responsibility we take very seriously on all of our projects and operational assets.

-During discussions with landholders prior to access occurring, we will be seeking assistance to identify any known areas of weed infestation or other biosecurity concerns.
+Prior to access occurring, discussions will be held with landholders to facilitate identification of weed infestation or other biosecurity concerns.
 This consultation will inform the planning of our fieldwork and the weed management and biosecurity protocols to be followed on individual properties.

 In the absence of specific feedback from affected landholders, and prior to accessing any property, APA has exercised its duty of care in assessing and mitigating any biosecurity risks.
 APA has its own biosecurity protocol which has been prepared to address identified project risks and fulfil our General Biosecurity Duty during the current phase of the project.